jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in our private lives.
-But, we're rushing to figure out how to educate our kids online, checking mailboxes for insurance checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.
+But, we're rushing to figure out how to educate our kids online, checking mailboxes for insurance checks, and wondering how we'll earn a living.
+All while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
 We thought marching in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.
-The truth is Big Government and Big Business came together make a philosophy of Big Problems for Main Street.
+The truth is Big Government, and Big Business came together to make a philosophy of Big Problems for Main Street.

-Add we're feeling these problems right now.
+And, we're feeling these problems right now.
 Because everyone in the middle-class is depending on our weakened manufacturing base, old insurance processes, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.

 And we're justifiably frightened, wondering what's going to happen next in the economy, international relations, and in general, what the future holds.